Proper placement leads to academic success. Academic success leads to retention and graduation.

 Financial Aid

-Eligible students may receive federal financial aid for up to 30 semester hours of attempted LS co-requisite labs.
+Providing students are eligible, federal financial aid programs may pay for up to 30 semester hours of attempted LS corequisite labs.

 Tutoring

-• Other Subjects: Tutoring is available in the Academic Assistance Center (AAC) on the second floor of the Library.
-Appointments can be scheduled for ongoing or one-time support.
+Free tutoring is available to all JSCC students.
+Tutoring is available in the Academic Assistance Center (AAC), located on the second floor of the Library.
+731.425.2614.
+Students can schedule onetime or on-going tutoring.

 Students sitting on wall on campus eating food at an event and smiling.